mahirr786/IPL-Live/README.md

 -> From here we can change match numbers, since The IPL is over so we can access the same dashboard I showed earlier for all the Matches.

 ![Screenshot 2024-08-27 182629](https://github.com/user-attachments/assets/e5c1fd2a-d36d-42bf-a016-39a846045dca)
-After selecting 8th match, we get same dashboard for this match. we can mannualy change the Match_Numbers.
+After selecting 8th match, we get can same dashboard for this match. we can mannualy change the Match_Numbers.

+## Conclusion
+This Power BI project effectively demonstrates the power of data visualization in sports analytics.
+By transforming and cleaning raw IPL data into an interactive and insightful dashboard, this project showcases advanced analytical skills, attention to detail, and a strong understanding of user-centric design.